felipeng/cafofo-hightech/README.md

 Arduino Uno and Arduino Mega 2650, isn't a restriction, can be easily adapted to work with other boards like Raspberry Pi, BeagleBone, etc.

+The code was designed to be easy to add new sensors, is used the DHT11 sensor for temperature and humidity, you can use it with example.

 ## Components

 * Arduino